 In addition to the clinical observations in UC patients, Abivax generated promising pre-clinical data from collagen-induced arthritis animal models that were the basis for moving into the Phase 2a clinical trial in rheumatoid arthritis (RA).

-The primary endpoint of this study, safety and tolerability, was met with 50mg ABX464 once daily demonstrating a good safety and tolerability profile in the overall patient population during the 12-week induction phase.
+The primary endpoint of this study, safety and tolerability, was met with 50mg once daily administration of obefazimod demonstrating a good safety and tolerability profile in the overall patient population during the 12-week induction phase.

 Although the sample size of this study was not powered to show efficacy, the 50mg group already showed statistically significant differences for the key secondary endpoint ACR20 compared to placebo at week 12 in the Per Protocol population.

-Patients who completed the induction study could roll over into a two-year open-label maintenance study to evaluate the long-term safety and efficacy of 50mg once daily oral ABX464 in RA.
+Patients who completed the induction study could roll over into a two-year open-label maintenance study to evaluate the long-term safety and efficacy of 50mg once daily oral administration of obefazimod in RA.

-Based on the results of the Phase 2a clinical study, Abivax is preparing to start a clinical Phase 2b program in RA in early 2022.
+Based on the results of the Phase 2a clinical study, Abivax is planning to start a clinical phase 2b program in RA.